oyhel/git-tutorial/README.md

 - Create a local repository named after yourself separated by underscore, eg. *oyvind_helgeland*

 - Create a file called README.md where you write a short text snippet about yourself.
 I want you to use markdown for this.
-It is a simple formatting language used by many tools, including Github (this text is written in markdown!).
+It is a simple formatting language used by many tools, including Github and Rstudio (this text is written in markdown!).
 Use the two resources below to generate the text that you paste into the file (or just write it into the README.md directly):

   -  [Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
   -  [Online parser](https://dillinger.io/)

-- Check the status.
-What does git tell you about the file?
+- Check the status (git status).
+What does git tell you about the current status of the file?

-- Add the file README.md and check the status.
+- Add the file (git add) README.md and check the status.
 What does git tell you about the file?

-- Commit the file README.md and check the status.
+- Commit (git commit) the file README.md and check the status.
 What does git tell you?

 - Check the log.
 What do you see?

 - Add some more info to the README.md

-- Check what's changed (git diff README.md)
+- Check what's changed (git diff)

 - Add and commit README.md and check the log again.
 What do you see?